propertyfamilydoctor/propertyfamilydoctor.github.io/website/docs/Use-Cases/agent_chat.md

 The figure below shows six examples of applications built using AutoGen.
 ![Applications](images/app.png)

-Find a list of examples in this page: [Automated Agent Chat Examples](../Examples.md#automated-multi-agent-chat)

 ## For Further Reading

 _Interested in the research that leads to this package?
 Please check the following papers._